Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: June 27, 2024

 Cystic Cells and Growth Patterns

 Smooth, thin-walled cysts characterize benign multicystic peritoneal mesothelioma.
-Fragile fibrovascular tissue holds the cysts together.
-The individual cells are flat or cube-shaped.
+Fragile fibrovascular tissue holds the cysts together, and the individual cells are flat or cube-shaped.

 The cysts can fill with mucinous or gelatinous fluid and may grow as large as 20 cm in diameter.
 On imaging scans, doctors may be able to see separate “chambers” in the cystic tumor.
 When removed from the body, the tumors may appear pale yellow.